Prospective Students

 Students who thrive in my lab typically:

-Fieldwork may be part of your training, but most of your time will be spent analyzing data and writing.
-I suggest reading this as you consider if you want to pursue graduate school, especially Ph.D.
+Fieldwork may be part of your training (and is my favorite part!), but most of your time will be spent in front of a computer analyzing data and writing.
+I suggest downloading and reading the paper below as you consider if you want to pursue graduate school, especially a Ph.D.

 Before You Email Me